-Radhika Subhedar is the protagonist in Zee Marathi’s latest offering, Mazya Navryachi Bayko.
+Radhika Subhedar is the protagonist in Zee Marathi’s popular show, Mazya Navryachi Bayko.
 She is the no-nonsense housewife everybody adores.
 She hails from Nagpur, and therein lies my objection.

 The show, whose title translates to My Husband's Wife, uses the done-to-death concept of a married man juggling his wife and girlfriend.
 The husband, Gurunath aka Gary, is played by Abhijeet Khandkekar.
 He is the ambitious, upwardly mobile, sophisticated professional who appears to be stuck in an unwilling marriage with Radhika (Anita Date-Kelkar), and showers his love on his paramour, Shanaya (Rasika Sunil).

 The reason for this shift in affections is not clear to me.
 But the way the characters are etched, a sharp contrast is visible between the traditional, textbook housewife Radhika and the “modern”, attention seeking, English-speaking brat, Shanaya.
 And what accentuates this difference is Radhika’s peculiar dialect.

 The city of Nagpur lies in the Vidarbha region in the eastern part of Maharashtra.
 The region has its own culture, cuisine, and yes, dialect, called Varhadi.
 Why am I dwelling on this so much?

 Because the people of Nagpur and the rest of Vidarbha, have a history of being perceived as backward, uncouth, and not “Maharashtrian” enough, by our urbane brethren of western Maharashtra.
 Marathi pop culture is defined by trends in the self-proclaimed cultural capital, Pune, and the capital for all other purposes, Mumbai.
 No other city (oh yes there are more) even appears in the picture, let alone influence it in any way.